za-gene/rpi/pico/ledmat/README.md

 Demo of how to use the LED matrix https://www.adafruit.com/product/1623 .

-Project assumes GP26 is used for SDA, and GP27 for SCL.
+Project assumes GP4 (pin 6)  is used for SDA, and GP5 (pin 7) for SCL.

+Power using 3V3,

 ## Status